ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

   * Reducing the size of Ubuntu MATE Welcome and Software Boutique snaps.
   * Using image optimisation tools on every graphic asset in the default themes, icon themes and wallpaper back-catalog.

-**Had we not optimised the ISO image would have been 2.5GB, but instead it remains just a hair over 2.0GB while now hosting the nvidia drivers and 7 language packs**.
+**Had we not optimised the ISO image it would have been 2.5GB, but instead it remains just a hair over 2.0GB while now hosting the nvidia drivers and 7 language packs**.
 So, while the Ubuntu MATE ISO image is larger than some, a good chunk of that size is hosting drivers and language packs that will probably never end up getting installed on your computer.
 The language